The King of the Kongo: Cast

+Music

+The serial featured a theme song entitled “Love Thoughts of You” which was composed by Lois Leeson (words) and Lee Zahler (music).

 Production

 The King of the Kongo was the first film serial to have any sound element.
 Larger serial-producing studios (for example, Pathé and Universal Studios) were reluctant to change away from silent production (although Universal released their own Part-Talking serial, Tarzan the Tiger, later in the same year) while smaller studios could not afford to do so.
 Legend has it that producer and studio owner Nat Levine carried the sound discs in his lap from Los Angeles to New York City, by train and aeroplane, for them to be safely developed.
 For financial reasons, these discs could not have been repaired or replaced if anything had gone wrong.
 This was two years after the first Part-Talking film, The Jazz Singer (1927), had been released and a year after the first "All-Talking" film, Lights of New York (1928).

 Despite an announcement that two versions of this serial would be released, (a "Part Talking" version and a silent version intended for theatres not yet equipped for sound), no evidence for a silent version's ever being released exists.
-Some of the video bootlegs of the film are the sound version with the sound credits excised.
+All current (as of 2024) transfers of the film are the sound version without the sound.
+Some have the sound credits excised.